Skip to Content

 • If the cancer has spread, or metastasized, to other parts of the body, like lymph nodes

-Doctors may also use PET scans to measure the efficacy of treatment.
+Doctors may also use PET scans for mesothelioma patients to measure the efficacy of treatment.
 For instance, doctors may use a PET scan after or during a patient’s course of chemotherapy to look for tumor progression.

 Quick Facts About PET Scans